srivatsan88/google_cloud_AI_ML/bigquery_logisticsregression/README.md

 You can store the data in GCS bucket and import into bigquery.
 Once done follow the below steps

-Step 1 - Query table to quickly validate the load and get understanding of data
+<b>Step 1 - Query table to quickly validate the load and get understanding of data </b>

 select
 age,